Fact Check: Image Of Old Man Beaten Up By UP Police Mistaken To Be One Of Stone Pelters

 This tweet garnered 3.8 K likes and was retweeted 1.3 K times.

-However, The Logical Indian found that men in the images are different.
-The image of where the old man is seen hurling stones was taken on December 21 (Saturday).
-After reverse searching the image, we found that the image was first published on Hindustan Times’s Lucknow version.
-The image was on the front page with caption – “An elderly man throws a stone during the protest in Kanpur on Saturday.”
+Performing reverse searching on the image, we found that the image was first published on Hindustan Times' Lucknow edition on December 22, 2019.
+The image was on the front page with caption – "An elderly man throws a stone during the protest in Kanpur on Saturday."
 The name of the man is still unknown.

 However, the next image was of Maulana Asad Raza Hussaini.
 He, with several students, was dragged out of the hostel and beaten by the police in Muzzafarnagar.
 Hussaini, 65 was later taken into custody.